 The NICHD Study of Early Child Care and Youth Development (formerly known as the NICHD Study of Early Child Care) was a massive national effort to decisively answer the question of whether children who attend child care outside the home turn out okay—essentially a question about whether it is okay for women to work outside the home.
 The answer was yes, and its impact on the lives of women at all levels of society, as well as parents of every gender, was tremendous.

-In 1991, the NICHD Study of Early Child Care recruited more than 1,300 families and their newborn children at 10 locales throughout the country for a longitudinal study to determine the relationship between children's early experiences and their developmental outcomes.
+In 1991, the researchers recruited more than 1,300 families and their newborn children at 10 locations throughout the country for a longitudinal study to determine the relationship between children's early experiences and their developmental outcomes.

-During Phase I (birth to 36 months) the focus was on child care during the first three years of life and whether it adds to—or subtracts from—children's development, over and above their family circumstances and their family characteristics.
+During Phase I (birth to 36 months), the focus was on child care during the first three years of life and whether it adds to—or subtracts from—children's development, over and above their family circumstances and their family characteristics.

 The information from this study is considered to be critically important to the national debates on the effects of children's family, child care, and school experiences on their development and on their performance and behavior in school.